Skip to main content

 The Little Mermaid will no doubt internalize the message that drastic makeovers with an eye for male approval are a rite of passage.
 This is reportedly the takeaway kids will inevitably latch onto even though it is explicitly established in the film that Ariel’s fascination with the human world long precedes her interest in Eric specifically ...

-I’ll lay my cards on the table and acknowledge that even within the framework of lazy Disney criticism, I don’t really have a lot of patience for this particular argument, despite the fact that it’s basically been internalized into the discourse by this point (or just as likely, because of that).
-See, for example, how this film’s remake, like most remakes before it, positions itself as a course correction from the animated film.
 In an interview with Empire UK, director Rob Marshall gave some credit to the animated film for doing its best, “A lot of people forget how modern she was, especially at that time in 1989,” but even here he can’t help but throw animated Ariel under the bus, explaining, “With our film, we’ve been able to expand upon that.
 She doesn’t give up her voice for a guy — that’s something that was sort of baked into that original.
 That’s not how we play it in our film.”

 On the one hand, the film does put its female lead in a position where she trades her ability to speak for a pair of womanly legs.
 It’s valid to question that.
 But I don’t know how far we can get into that rabbit hole without bumping into the fact that Ariel is decidedly not the meek and submissive type.
 No one who has actually seen The Little Mermaid associates the character of Ariel, the girl who dives into a hurricane to scoop the prince out of danger despite her dad deliberately telling her not to, with being an obedient little china doll.

-Ask any of the impressionable 7-year-old girls with Ariel dolls why she’s their favorite princess, and you’ll hear a lot about how Ariel is fun or headstrong.
+Ask any of those impressionable 7-year-old girls with Ariel dolls why she’s their favorite princess, and you’ll hear a lot about how Ariel is fun or headstrong.
 There’s a good chance that they like Ariel despite their parents telling them what a “bad example” she is.
 (More on that in a few sections.)
 We learn early on that Ariel questions the status quo and sidesteps convention, and you know who gets really irritated with Ariel for doing so?
 The patriarchy.
 Ariel is a girl who makes waves (okay, I'll stop now).
-And even when she's lost her literal voice, she never really loses that energy.
-If anything, that is part of what endears her to Eric.

-In that same fashion, the plot point of Ariel giving up her voice is no more insidious than it is mysterious.
+As for the plot point of Ariel giving up her voice, well, that's no more insidious than it is mysterious.
 It serves a clear narrative function: Ariel losing her voice means she cannot deliver certain information to Eric (re: “I am the girl who saved your life”).
 Neither can she show Eric that hers is the singing voice that he has been pining over, and so Ariel has to earn Eric’s love not through the possession of any external factors but through a genuine connection that is built across their time together.
+And even when she's lost her literal voice, Ariel never really loses that energy--that ability to draw the attention of everyone in the room.
+If anything, that is part of what endears her to Eric.

 As it pertains to Ariel’s crush on Eric, it’s not just the fact that he looks like the holy unity of Henry Cavill and Jon Hamm.
 It’s also what Eric embodies that Ariel falls in love with.
 Eric is goodhearted, open-minded, and brave, the kind of person who would jump back onto a sinking ship to rescue his dog.
 These are qualities he shares with Ariel, which makes their match seem all the more natural.
 Eric is everything that Ariel sees in the human world, confirmation that this fascinating world is in fact a benevolent one.